-In addition to the requirements of the Regulations the following requirements shall apply:
+In addition to the requirements of the Regulations the following requirements shall apply-

-(1) Where an application for a new or increased supply of electricity has been made to the municipality, any duly authorized official of the municipality may at his/her discretion accept notification of the completion of any part of an electrical installation, the circuit arrangements of which permit the electrical installation to be divided up into well-defined separate portions, and such part of the electrical installation may, at the discretion of any duly authorized official of the municipality, be inspected, tested and connected to the supply mains as though it were a complete installation.

-(2) The examination, test and inspection that may be carried out at the discretion of the municipality or any duly authorized official of the municipality in no way relieves the electrical contractor/ accredited person or the user or lessor, as the case may be, from his responsibility for any defect in the installation.
-Such examination, test and inspection shall not be taken under any circumstances (even where the electrical installation has been connected to the supply mains) as indicating or guaranteeing in any way that the electrical installation has been carried out efficiently with the most suitable materials for the purpose or that it is in accordance with this by-law or the safety standard, and the municipality shall not be held responsible for any defect or fault in such electrical installation.
+- (a) where an application for a new or increased supply of electricity has been made to the municipality, any duly authorised official of the municipality may at his or her discretion accept notification of the completion of any part of an electrical installation, the circuit arrangements of which permit the electrical installation to be divided up into well-defined separate portions, and such part of the electrical installation may, be inspected, tested and connected to the supply mains as though it was a complete installation. - (b) The examination, test and inspection in no way relieves the electrical contractor or accredited person or the consumer from his or her responsibility for any defect in the installation. - (c) Such examination, test and inspection shall not be taken (even where the electrical installation has been connected to the supply mains) as an indication or guarantee in any way that the electrical installation has been carried out efficiently with the most suitable materials for the purpose or that it is in accordance with this by-law or the safety standard, and the municipality shall not be held responsible for any defect or fault in such electrical installation.